* This is the Consumer Version. *

-Some complications of pregnancy also cause problems during labor or delivery.
-For example, preeclampsia (see Complications of Pregnancy: Preeclampsia), which involves high blood pressure accompanied by protein in the urine, can develop any time from the 20th week of pregnancy through the 6 weeks after delivery.
-Preeclampsia may lead to premature detachment of the placenta from the uterus (placental abruption—see Complications of Pregnancy: Placental Abruption (Abruptio Placentae)) and problems in the newborn.
+Some problems (complications) that develop during pregnancy can also cause problems during labor or delivery.
+For example, preeclampsia (high blood pressure with protein in the urine—see Preeclampsia and Eclampsia) may lead to premature detachment of the placenta from the uterus (placental abruption—see Placental Abruption) and problems in the newborn.

 Other complications develop only after labor and delivery occur.